sentry-extensions/cyclops/README.md

     ## Cyclops keeps sentry's projects public and security keys in memory.
 This
     ## allows a very fast validation as to whether each request is valid.
 This
-    ## configuration defines the interval in seconds that cyclops will update the
+    ## configuration defines the interval in seconds that Cyclops will update the
     ## keys.
     ## Defaults to: 120
     #UPDATE_PERIOD = 120

-    ## The storage class used in cyclops.
+    ## The storage class used in Cyclops.
 Storage classes are what define how
     ## received requests will be treated *before* sending to sentry.
 Inherits from
     ## cyclops.storage.base.Storage.
 Built-ins: "cyclops.storage.memory" and
     ## "cyclops.storage.redis."